-Amy has trained and performed extensively in tap, jazz, ballet, modern, contemporary and lyrical-jazz from a very young age, and has been teaching and choreographing tap full-time for manyyears throughout the Lower Mainland, Northern B.C. and annual Summer School programs on Vancouver Island.
+Amy trained and performed extensively in tap, jazz, ballet, modern, contemporary and lyrical from a young age and has been teaching and choreographing tap full-time for many years throughout the Lower Mainland, northern British Columbia and on Vancouver Island.
 She has a long list of accomplishments and award-winning performances in Canada and the U.S.

-In 1998, Amy had the thrill of a lifetime, when she trained with legend extraordinaire Savion Glover and his brother Abron Glover (Bring in Da Noise, Bring in Da Funk) at the Minneapolis Tap Festival.
-She has also participated in the VTDS Tap Festival in Vancouver since its beginning and was privileged to perform in the 2003 VTDS Festival finale at the Vancouver Playhouse, It’s About Time, It’s About Tap.
-Since its inception and again this year, Amy has participated with her students in the International Tap Day performances in honour ofthe birthday of the legendary Father of Tap, Mr. Bill Bojangles Robinson.
+Amy has participated in the Vancouver Tap Dance Society Tap Festival since its inception and was privileged to perform in their 2003 Festival Finale It’s About Time, It’s About Tap at the Vancouver Playhouse.
+Amy has participated with her students in every International Tap Day Performance in honour of the birthday of the legendary ‘Father of Tap’ Bill Bojangles Robinson.

-It is Amy’s desire to share with her students of all ages, her diversified training, technique, musicality and rhythm, and most of all, her genuine love and passion for tap dance.
-Her renowned and unique choreography comes from within her soul and captures the very essence of tapand its beautiful rhythms speak to this beautiful and historical language.
-With her love of teaching children of all ages and adults, she foremost encourages fun and embracing the love and joy of tap, with patience and positivity.
-She teaches and encourages her students to ‘un-tap’ the joy of this wonderful instrument and music within them, to truly hear and articulate their own joyful noise.
+It is Amy’s desire to share her diversified training, technique, musicality and rhythm and genuine love and passion for tap dance with students of all ages.
+Her renowned and unique choreography comes from within her soul and captures the very essence of tap and its beautiful rhythms.
+With her love of teaching children of all ages and adults, she encourages fun and embracing the love and joy of tap with patience and positivity.
+Amy teaches students to ‘un-tap’ the joy of this wonderful instrument and music within them to truly hear and articulate their own joyful noise.